singhprashant1/speechtotext/README.md

 # speechtotext

-This is speech to text Flutter App when user says it prints.
+This is speech to text Flutter App when user says something it prints.